rodeyseijkens/nixos-config/README.md

 First install nixos using any [graphical ISO image](https://nixos.org/download.html#nixos-iso).

 > [!NOTE]
-> Only been tested using the Gnome graphical installer and choosing the `No desktop` option durring instalation.
+> Only been tested using the Gnome graphical installer and choosing the `No desktop` option during installation.

 #### 2. **Clone the repo**